 With the appropriate green space management and the bee houses, a fruitful cooperation between nature, people and the railway is created.
 On the one hand, green spaces close to the railway line or stations are transformed into true oases for bees and insects, and on the other hand, this patch of earth is cultivated and managed in an ecologically sustainable way.
 This not only creates space for our Rail Bees, but also supports other insects, arachnids, birds or small mammals.
 This in turn helps nature to flourish.

-The bee houses of the ÖBB Rail Bees are distributed throughout Austria: in Lower Austria, in Burgenland, in Salzburg and in Tyrol.
+The bee houses of the ÖBB Rail Bees are distributed throughout Austria: in Lower Austria, in Burgenland, in Salzburg, Upper Austria and in Tyrol.

 Natural product ÖBB Schienenhonig (rail honey)

 Our rail honey is a real natural product.
 The bees need their time to produce the honey.
-Because: Only under appropriate conditions and in harmony with nature can the good organic rail honey be produced.
-The liquid gold will be available to those with a sweet tooth from autumn in the ÖBB Webshop and in the railway bistros.
-The journey of the honey will then also lead into the trains of ÖBB.
-As of autumn, passengers will be able to enjoy ÖBB Schienenhonig for breakfast or as a treat in-between in the Railjet and Nightjet.
+Because: only under appropriate conditions and in harmony with nature can the good organic rail honey be produced.
+The liquid gold is available to those with a sweet tooth in the ÖBB Webshop and in railway bistros.
+The journey of the honey also leads into the trains of ÖBB.
+Passengers can enjoy ÖBB Schienenhonig for breakfast or as a treat in-between in Railjets and Nightjets.

 Our little star

 A large-scale campaign was launched in 2021 to draw attention to the climate and species protection project: with success!
 The demand for our honey is great, so great that we are making more areas available for our little stars this year.
 The bee filling station - an oversized ÖBB logo in the shape of a honeycomb - will be set up again this year and planted with bee-friendly vegetation.
 This time at Praterstern 4.

 - A bee colony consists of about 60,000 worker bees, a few hundred drones and a queen - all living in ONE hive.